State Amplification Subject To Masking Constraints: Proof of Proposition

+\begin{IEEEproof} Define a random variable $Q$ uniform over $\{1,\cdots,n\}$ and independent of everything else.
+(A standard technique of using $Q$ as a time sharing parameter will be utilized in the following.)
+Also define $U_i=(S_1^{i-1},Z_{i+1}^n)$.
+We have the following bounds.

-where (a) is due to the memoryless channel $p(y_i|x_i,s_i)$ and the fact that conditioning does not increase the entropy, and (b) follows as each instant the channel is given by $p(y|x,s)$.
+where (a) is due to the memoryless channel $p(y_i|x_i,s_i)$ and the fact that conditioning does not increase the entropy, (b) follows from the distribution of $Q$, (c) follows as the added term $I(Q;Y_Q)+I(U_Q;Y_Q|Q,X_Q,S_Q)\geq 0$.
 In addition,